Unidocs1/sphinx_repo_manager/source/getting_started/admin/upgrade.rst

 Using Helm Upgrade
 ==================

-The recommended method to update any AcceleratXR platform service is to use `helm upgrade`.
+The recommended method to update any Xsolla Backend engine service is to use `helm upgrade`.
 The primary benefit of this approach is that it allows you to better track which versions of the system have been deployed.
 This helps if the cluster ever needs to be rebuilt.

-First open the `values.yaml` file that was used to install the AcceleratXR cluster in the first place.
+First open the `values.yaml` file that was used to install the Xsolla Backend cluster in the first place.
 Look for the section for the service in question and change the version value to the one desired.
 Then save the file.